gatsbyjs/gatsby/docs/tutorial/part-seven/index.md

 with the name of the API from `gatsby-node.js`.

 So let's do that.
 In the root of your site, create a file named `gatsby-node.js`.
-Then add to it the following.
+Then add the following to it.
 This function will be called by Gatsby whenever a new node is created (or updated).

 ```javascript